Who is this guy? He collects traffic lights? Really?

 If you have any questions about traffic signals, questions about my collection, or would like to offer some insight or expertise about one of my signals, please don't hesitate to contact me.

-If you would like to learn how much your traffic signal is worth, I offer detailed appraisals for $25.
+If you would like to learn how much your traffic signal is worth, I offer detailed appraisals for whatever you think its worth.
 Because there are no guide books for how much traffic signals are worth, I use my nearly 30 years of experience in buying, selling, and collecting signals to give you an idea of how much your signal may be worth.
+If you think the information is worth it, toss me a couple of bucks to help me keep the server online.
 Email me for more information.

 If you collect traffic signals or are in the traffic signal business and would like your website linked to from mine, let me know.
 Either way, it's always nice to connect with other who share interests.
 Contact me at Chris@MyTrafficLights.com